 Similar to the barracuda, these fish are an out and out predator that consume other fish.
 They lie buried in the sand with just their eyes poking out and wait for any small fish to pass by.
 They then shoot upwards, grab their prey and return to the bottom.

 These fish will take a lure almost as big as themselves, with the majority being caught whilst fishing for barracuda.
-They posses a good set of needle sharp teeth, so care must be taken when un-hooking.
+They possess a good set of needle-sharp teeth, so care must be taken when un-hooking.